TritonDataCenter/rfd/rfd/0026/README.md

 ###### Output

+The output is empty and the status code is 204 if the deletion was scheduled successfuly.

 A volume is always deleted asynchronously.
-The output is the volume object being deleted.
-In order to determine when the volume is actually deleted, users need to poll the volume object's `state` property.
+In order to determine when the volume is actually deleted, users need to poll the volume's `state` property.

 If resources are using the volume to be deleted, the request results in an error and the error contains a list of resources that are using the volume.